'˜Terrorists will never win' - Sunderland MPs speak after Westminster attack

-Wearside’s MPs have called on the public “not to let terror win” in the wake of the attack on Westminster.
+Wearside's MPs have called on the public 'not to let terror win' in the wake of the attack on Westminster.

 Four people, including police officer Pc Keith Palmer, were killed on Wednesday in the tragedy.

-He is believed to have driven a car along a pavement on Westminster Bridge, knocking down pedestrians and leaving dozens injured.
+A man drove a car along a pavement on Westminster Bridge, knocking down pedestrians and leaving dozens injured.

 Armed police shot dead the attacker in the grounds.